Skip to main content

 • “I needed to lower the settings so the game would run smoothly.”

-• “The game should still be in early access state, because there are still bugs, fixes needed, performance issues, and a lot of things that make the game feel unfinished.”
+• “The game should still be in an early access state because there are still bugs, fixes needed, performance issues, and a lot of things that make the game feel unfinished.”

 • replayability

 Players find the game's replayability lacking due to its complicated mechanics and limitations, such as the inability to manage multiple movies simultaneously without additional resources.
-While there are enjoyable elements like the audition process and graphics, many reviewers feel that the game lacks the depth necessary for sustained engagement, leading to a recommendation to wait for improvements before diving in.
+While some appreciate the graphics and audition process, many feel that the game lacks the depth necessary for sustained engagement, leading to a recommendation to wait for improvements before diving in.
+Overall, the current state of the game does not encourage repeated playthroughs.

 • story